Who We Are

 Scholars will be offered a stipend and healthcare benefits.
 Travel support to cover the cost of airfare and bus transportation to the MBL at the beginning of the program is also offered.

-In 2023, our pilot year for the program, we will focus enrollment of scholars from three geographic areas – Boston, San Antonio, and Atlanta – with the expectation for expansion of our recruitment areas in 2024.
+In 2024 we will focus enrollment of scholars from five geographic areas – Atlanta, Boston, Puerto Rico, San Antonio, and San Diego – with the expectation for expansion of our recruitment areas.

 Assisting in the diversification of the STEM workforce is a core value of the MBL, we encourage all who are interested in pursuing a graduate degree (masters or PhD) in the biological sciences to apply.

 Program Begins: Sept.
 4, 2024

 - Completed online application – including your response to the following essay prompts:

 - Statement of your expectations for the program